Rihanna Goes Topless In Black-And-White Photo On Instagram

 Previously, she opened up to W Magazine about her body type and how she accommodates her changing figure.

-“I actually have had the pleasure of a fluctuating body type, where one day I can literally fit into something that is bodycon, and then the next day—the next week—I need something oversize; I need a little crop here and a high-waist there to hide that part, you know?”
+“I actually have had the pleasure of a fluctuating body type, where one day I can literally fit into something that is bodycon, and then the next day — the next week — I need something oversize; I need a little crop here and a high-waist there to hide that part, you know?”

 Rihanna also added, “And then, if you take it further, it’s like: What week are you having?
 You having a skinny week?
 You having a fat week?
 Are we doing arms this week?
 We doing legs this week?
 We doing oversize?”

-The singer’s intentions with her beauty line, Fenty Beauty by Rihanna is also telling of her perceptions of beauty.
+The singer’s intentions with her beauty line, Fenty Beauty by Rihanna, is also telling of her perceptions of beauty.
 The makeup collection includes many shades to accommodate many skin colors, along with vibrant lip paint shades.